justdataplease/justfunctions-bigquery/README.md

 python bigquery/deploy.py
 ```

+Checkout newly created functions in your bigquery and md documentation (functions_documentation.md)!

+## Join Us

 Join us in our quest to make BigQuery even more powerful.
-If you have suggestions, UDFs to contribute, or any feedback, feel free to get involved!
+If you have suggestions, UDFs to contribute, or any feedback,
+feel free to get involved!

 Created by the [JustDataPlease team](https://justdataplease.com).